nus-cs2113-AY2122S2/tp/docs/team/matheril.md

 #### New Features
 * [Activity Cost](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/data/ActivityCost.java)
-    * This class encapsulates the cost paid and owed for a specific activity by a person.
+    * What it does: Encapsulates the cost paid and owed for a specific activity by a person.
+    * Justification: Allows costs to be tracked per person across multiple activities.
 * [Activity Edit](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/command/ActivityEditCommand.java)
-    * Allows users to edit an activity, only having to specify the details they wish to change.
+    * What it does: Edits an activity, only requiring the user to specify the details they wish to edit.
+Details not specified are left unchanged from the original activity.
+If the user input does not result in any real changes to the activity (e.g. changing the activity name to the same name as before), this command informs the user that nothing has been changed.
+    * Justification: Saves users the effort of having to delete and recreate an activity with incorrect or outdated details.
+      Editing an activity preserves the unique activity identifier whereas deleting and recreating the activity does not.
+This makes the overall experience of editing activites more user friendly and intuitive.
+      Informing the user when no changes are made helps prevent user error, as editing an activity without changing anything is very likely to be user error.
 * [Session View](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/command/SessionViewCommand.java)
-    * Allows users to view a session.
-Displays session details and a list of the activities involved.
+    * What it does: Views a session.
+Displays session details and a list of activities involved.
+    * Justification: Users need a way to get a quick bird's-eye view of a session and the activities involved without overloading the user with detailed information on every activity.
 * [Text UI](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/ui/TextUI.java)
-    * Acts as a user interface, and offers methods to other classes to print to and read from the user interface.
+    * What it does: Acts as a user interface and has methods that print and read from the user interface.
+    * Justification: Abstracts the interface away from the different components in SplitLah, allowing developers to code each component independently of the interface.
+Changes can be made to the interface without affecting other components.
 * [Person](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/data/Person.java)
-    * This class represents a person.
+    * What it does: Represents a person.
 It encapsulates its `Name` and a list of `ActivityCost`s associated with it.
+    * Justification: People need to be tracked individually and separately from activities to keep track of their costs owed and paid.
 * [Name](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/data/Name.java)
-    * This class represents a name.
-It sanitises the name used to instantiate it by stripping whitespace from it, and includes a method that checks if the name is valid (contains only alphabetical characters).
+    * What it does: Represents a name.
+It sanitises the name used to instantiate it by stripping whitespace from it, and checks if the name is valid (contains only alphabetical characters).
+    * Justification: Can be used by other developers to validate names in a manner that is standardized across all components that also make use of the `Name` class.

 #### Enhanced Features
 * Separated dependency of parser class from command class by creating Command Parser classes for certain features.